-100. On December 15, 2020, after another mass dismissal and in reference to the Watts scandal, Ms. Foxx stated: "The seeds of distrust for our criminal justice system run deeply in communities most impacted by violence because of people in power like Sergeant Watts and his cronies who targeted and criminally preyed on these communities, leaving these neighborhoods feeling like their voice didn't matter."
-Regarding the exonerations, Ms. Foxx went on to state that it is "always the right time to do the right thing" and "never too late to deliver justice" to the Watts-related victims.
+103. On December 15, 2020, after another mass dismissal-in which Mr. Harris was exonerated of his 2007 case-and in reference to the Watts scandal, Ms. Foxx further stated: "The seeds of distrust for our criminal justice system run deeply in communities most impacted by violence because of people in power like Sergeant Watts and his cronies who targeted and criminally preyed on these communities, leaving these neighborhoods feeling like their voice didn't matter."
+Regarding the exonerations, Foxx went on to state that it is "always the right time to do the right thing" and "never too late to deliver justice" to the Watts-related victims.